catalyst-cloud/catalystcloud-docs/source/kubernetes/clusters.rst

 Getting the cluster config
 ==========================

-Configure native client to access cluster.
-You can source the output of this command to get the native client of the corresponding COE configured to access the cluster.
+We use our cluster config to configure our native command line to communicate with our cluster.
+To do so we have to source the config file of our cluster using the following command.

 For example: ``eval $(openstack coe cluster config <cluster-name>)``